Andelus/Arch-Studios-Org/docs/organization-subscription-model.md

 ## Key Features

+- **Organization Trial**: All new organizations get a trial with 1000 shared credits (10 credits per model generation)
 - **Unlimited Plan** ($200/month): Provides unlimited image and 3D model generation for all members of an organization
 - **Custom Enterprise Plans**: Custom pricing and features tailored for enterprise clients
 - **Organization Asset Library**: All organization members have access to a shared asset library